adkron/dirtyinformation.com/_posts/2014-3-23-what-do-i-want.markdown

 position than I found them.
 I want them to have the freedom to hire anyone in the world, but come to me because they know I care.

-Leaning is a very important part of the satisfaction I get from my career.
+Learning is a very important part of the satisfaction I get from my career.
 I want to make sure that I am sharing what I learn with those around me.
 This is part of the reason I am on the podcast.
 I want to share myself with the world.
 I don't want others to make the same